miketeo/DohService/INSTALL.md

 $> cd deps-src && make
 ```

+If you encounter issues, you may file a ticket on the project website at github,
+or check the [FAQs.md](FAQs.md) file.

 Getting SSL certificate
 =======================

-I use acme.sh from [acme.sh)(https://github.com/Neilpang/acme.sh) to prepare the SSL certificate
+I use [acme.sh](https://github.com/Neilpang/acme.sh) to prepare the SSL certificate
 on my local development node.
-You can also use [https://certbot.eff.org/](certbot) for your public
+You can also use [https://certbot.eff.org/](certbot) to get a free SSL certificate for your public DOH service.
-DOH service.

 Running
 =======